-So at the moment it seems like a blended approach is adopted and focus is on how cross border trading will be resolved instead of prescribing a market design for each member state - but a choice will need to be made in the future (maybe after transition starts to deliver benefits and opportunities).
+So at the moment it seems like a blended approach is adopted and focus is on how cross border trading will be resolved instead of prescribing a market design for each member state - but a choice will need to be made in the future or an evolving market design to cope with transition phases to meet transformation ambitions (i.e. controlled and phased market design evolving after transition starts to deliver benefits and opportunities for renewable integration and interconnectivity and cross border exchanges).